 Packing the West

-Packing the West ®, a Western Writers of America Classroom Literary project, tells the story of the American frontier from the perspective of the American Indians, the trappers and hunters who navigated the wilderness, the black cowboys who wrangled horses and cattle, the mountain men and fur traders, and the women who traveled across the country to stake gold claims and become school teachers.
+Packing the West ®, a Western Writers of America Classroom Literary project produced in 2023, tells the story of the American frontier from the perspective of the American Indians, the trappers and hunters who navigated the wilderness, the black cowboys who wrangled horses and cattle, the mountain men and fur traders, and the women who traveled across the country to stake gold claims and become school teachers.

 Packing the West depicts our nation’s past through the unique experiences of the men and women who made that history possible.